-Articles I-III
+Articles I-II

 ARTICLE I. RELATIONSHIP BETWEEN THE UNIVERSITY AND STUDENTS